FrederikSthenHansen/Case05PigLatin/README.md

 Which project to open in this Repo?:

 PigLatinParser V2. is the most functional edition of the Application.
-The original is left in the repository for historical/sentimental purposes.
+The original project is left in the repository for documentation/sentimental purposes.
 The change from .net core to .net Framwork was done to implement better Nuget packages for File processing.